If you want the absolute sharpest knife to use in your kitchen, a Japanese knife is usually the best choice.

 When it comes to actually cutting steak, the Ginsu set is more than adequate (especially if you sharpen them every once in while).

-Japanese Bread Knives
+Best Japanese Bread Knives

 A serrated knife is the most ideal knife to cut bread with because it saws rather than slice which will put pressure and squash the bread.
 A properly cut loaf of bread tends to keep fresher longer.

 Since normal Japanese knives have smooth edges for easy sharpening, this means you'll want a dedicated bread knife.